bilgino/angularforddd/README.md

 Typically, application services provide query methods for retrieving view models of domain state (CQS).
-However, for complicated page flows and user interfaces it would be inefficient to elaborate view models in a query method, due to the large number of additional dependencies.
+However, for complicated page flows and user interfaces it would be inefficient to elaborate view models in a query method, due to the large amounts of additional dependencies.
 Instead, we can use view model provider services to facilitate access to view models in a more efficient way.
 Consequently, the application service as well as any other component can use the view model provider service to retrieve presentation data.

 ![](src/assets/images/QuerySideService.PNG)